Magnification Power and Aperture in Binoculars

-Using Using the example of a bird within 47 yards above, these sanderlings (Calidris alba) show fields of view seen through binoculars of magnification powers of 6x, 8x, 10x.
+Using the example of a bird within 47 yards above, these sanderlings (Calidris alba) show fields of view seen through binoculars with magnification powers of 6x, 8x, and 10x.
 Higher magnification power results in smaller fields of view.

-This short video goes over the relationship between magnification power, aperture, field of view, and image stability.
+This short video covers the relationship between magnification power, aperture, the field of view, and image stability.

 Magnification Power and Image Stability

-High magnification power (10x and 12x) get the subject closer to you but reduce the field of view, which in turn affects image stability.
+High magnification power (10x and 12x) get the subject closer to you but reduce the field of view, affecting image stability.

 Adjustment of eye relief distance.
-(A) Eyepiece expanded to obtain the correct eye relief distance.
+(A) Eyepiece was expanded to obtain the correct eye relief distance.
 (B) Expandable eyepieces.
-(C) Eyepiece retracted to account for the distance created by the eyeglasses.
+(C) The eyepiece was retracted to account for the distance created by the eyeglasses.

 Eye relief is the fixed distance between the ocular lens and the user’s eye at which the user can see the full field of view.
 The eye relief varies between binocular models and sizes.
 If a viewer’s eye is too close or too far from the ocular lens, a reduced field of view will be obtained.
 Eye relief distance can be particularly important for eyeglass wearers because eyeglasses create a minimum distance between the eye and the binocular eyepiece.
 Binocular models have adjustable eyepieces or retractable cups to create the right distance between your eye and the eyepiece.